timetre/mowers/README.md

 # There are many ways to run the project

-## Running project on workstation (make sure to have java installed)
+## Running project on workstation (make sure to have java, maven and so on installed)

 ### Compilation
 ```